dtrebilco/SelectRandomItem/README.md

 Item GetRandomItem(const std::vector<Item>& items)
 {
   // Assumes at least one item -
-  // Note: This is not a good way of gettng a random number in a range, but used for brevity.
+  // Note: This is not a good way of getting a random number in a range, but used for brevity.
   //  see https://www.youtube.com/watch?v=LDPMpc-ENqY
   //  or http://c-faq.com/lib/randrange.html
   return items[rand() % items.size()];